JefferyWangSH/QMBBoot-NGA/README.md

 * Enable JIT acceleration for symbolic operator algebra and SDP compilation by setting environment variable `USE_JIT=1` (the default).
 Set `USE_JIT=0` to use the Python fallback.

 ## Models
-Implemented:
+The following models are implemented:
-* *Transverse/Longitudinal-field Ising chain*
+* *Transverse- and longitudinal-field Ising chain*
 * *$J_1$-$J_2$ Heisenberg chain*
 * *Hubbard chain*
-* *Hubbard on square/rectangular lattice*
+* *Hubbard models on square/rectangular lattices*

 All these model compilers use:
 * lattice translation symmetry to generate momentum PSD blocks